maheswarn518-creator/etail-Sales-Analysis-Using-SQL-PLSQL-Queries-Triggers-Procedures/README.md

 GROUP BY sale_date
 ORDER BY transaction_count DESC;

---CATEGORY WITH HIGHEST AVG QUANTITY
+-- WITH HIGHEST AVG QUANTITCATEGORYY

 SELECT
     category,